HTTP-RPC/Kilo/README.md

 return new ResultSetAdapter(statement.executeQuery());
 ```

 A complete example that uses both classes is shown below.
-It is based on the "pet" table from the MySQL sample database:
+It is based on the "pet" table from the MySQL "menagerie" sample database:

 ```sql
 CREATE TABLE pet (